localvoid/ivi/packages/ivi-test-scheduler/README.md

-# Test utils for ivi library
+# Scheduler implementation for test environments